legal herstory pioneers

 In 1935, drafted the language for the Social Security Act.

-Biography: Berkeley Law
+Biography: Wikipedia, Berkeley Law

 Marguerite Kamehaokalani Ashford